The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 Sensualize your body: Even the most basic self-care becomes a treat, not an obligation.

-“Another one that I do all the time is magic being real and you are just some other capable grown up who has been called in to pilot this person's meat suit and get everything sorted. — Reddit user SamadhiBear
+“Another one that I do all the time is wonder being real and you are just some other capable grown up who has been called in to pilot this person’s meat suit and get everything sorted. — Reddit user SamadhiBear

 The “Put on a Persona” Method

-When you are stuck, embody someone else.
+When you are stuck, represent someone else.

 Disassociate: If you happen to write a character who fits in awesome, it helps me disassociate myself from my insecurities.